cisagov/manage.get.gov/docs/dev-practices/code_review.md

 - Keep pull requests as small as possible.
 This makes them easier to review and track changes.
 - Write descriptive pull requests.
 This is not only something that makes it easier to review, but is a great source of documentation.

-[comment]: The Coding standards section will be moved to a new code standards file in #2898.
-For now we're simply moving PR template content into the code review document for consolidation
 ## Coding standards

 ### Plain language